MadRoosterCro/modern_javascript_sandbox/11-statements-and-comparisons/README.md

 - Loose equality is **symmetric**, meaning that `A == B` has identical semantics to `B == A` for any values of `A` and `B`.

 - `undefined` and `null` are loosely equal, meaning `undefined == null` is true, and `null == undefined` is also true.

+All primitives and objects are loosly unequal to `undefined` and `null`.

+## Strict equality `===`

+Strict equality compares two values for equality.
+Neither one value is converted to some other value before being compared.

+- If the compared values have different types, values are considered unequal.

+- IF the values have the same type, are not numbers and have the same value, the are considered equal.

+- If both values are numbers, they are considered equal if they are both not `NaN` and are the same value, or if one is `+0` and one is `-0`.

+> NOTE: Strict equality is almost always the correct comparison operation to use!

+For all values except numbers, Strict comparison uses obvious intuitive semantics => meaning that a value is truly equal only to itself.